 Patient Participation Groups (PPGs)

 We realise the valuable role our PPGs play in supporting their practices and hearing the voices of the local population.
 We have spent a lot of time working with PPG members and practice staff to develop a guide for PPGs.
 The PPG guide has been designed so you can dip in and out of it when you need to and has lots of helpful advice and tips and signposting to support if you need it.
 There is a copy for each PPG, if you haven’t received yours, please get in touch with H.Codd@nhs.net

 Each PPG is unique and many have different ways of working.
 Lots of PPG members are more than happy to come along to other PPG meetings and share their experiences or provide useful tips to help PPGs get the best out of each other.
 If you would like the engagement team to come along and support you or would like to know which other PPGs buddy up, please contact email@example.com or ring Helen on 01384 321719.

 Patient Opportunity Panel (POPs)

 Some PPG members choose to join us at the POPs meeting which takes place every 2 months.
-The meeting is chaired by Julie Jasper who is the champion for patient engagement on Dudley CCG Board.
+The meeting is chaired by Helen Mosley who is the new champion for patient engagement on Dudley CCG Board.
 We try and encourage 1 or 2 members from each PPG to join us and tell us about issues which are affecting their practice or their local areas.
-Julie then takes this directly to Board and they are able to listen and respond which gets reported back to the POPs group.
+Helen then takes this directly to Board and they are able to listen and respond which gets reported back to the POPs group.
 It’s a really good opportunity to find out more about how the CCG works and to listen to local GPs telling you about local issues.
 We always alternate the meetings between daytime and early evening to ensure that people can join us if they wish.

 Patient Opportunity Panel (POPs) Feedback